 - Find Grammarly and Install it to Chrome

-- If you haven’t already, create a free Grammarly account and use that account to login to Grammarly extension.
+- If you haven’t already, create a free Grammarly account and use that account to login to the Grammarly extension.

 How to use Grammarly on Google Docs